-The Utah Jazz traded up to the third pick in the draft and had a decision to make: D-Will or Chris Paul?
+The Utah Jazz traded up to the third pick in the draft and had a decision to make: Deron or Paul?
 They chose D-Will.
-He would be following John Stockton, but the Jazz made it clear from the outset that he was not chosen to replace Stockton.
-He was chosen to be Deron Williams.
+He would be following in the footsteps of Utah legend John Stockton, but the Jazz made it clear from the outset that he was not chosen to replace him.

 “When we’ve had good point play we’ve played pretty well,” Sloan said.
 “We don’t expect him to be John Stockton.
 We expect him to be who he is and have the opportunity to do what we think he can do.”

 From the jump, D-Will knew exactly what he needed to do.

 “It doesn’t bother me at all,” he said of the higher expectations at the point guard position in Utah.

 “John Stockton is who he is.
 They will not forget about him in Salt Lake City or Utah.
 I’m just trying to be me.”

 Deron would not be expected to assume the starting point guard job immediately either.
 He started the season as a reserve as Sloan offered a chance for him to get his feet wet.

 He made his debut on November 2nd, 2005 during the Jazz season opener against the Dallas Mavericks, and started with a bang.
 After entering late in the first quarter, Deron scored 18 points, including a 61-foot three as time expired in the third quarter.
 Sloan rewarded him by allowing him to play the entire fourth quarter and he rewarded that trust by leading the Jazz to a come-from-behind win.